-In order to accelerate the reduction of the global greenhouse gas emissions, the Sub-Fund will limit or have no exposure to companies involved in fossil fuels.
+In order to accelerate the reduction of the global greenhouse gas emissions, the sub-fund will limit or have no exposure to companies involved in fossil fuels.
 In addition, monitoring and engagement dialogues are exercised to influence companies in a more sustainable direction.
-No benchmark has been designated for the purpose of attaining the environmental and social characteristics that the SubFund promotes.
+The Sub-Fund does not use a benchmark.
+Consequently, no benchmark has been designated for the purpose of markets.
+Credit risk and sustainability analyses are part of the investment process.